 Apply Medicinal Strength Hydrogen Peroxide

-Once the hydrogen peroxide is on the carpet, let it stand until it naturally dries.
+Once the hydrogen peroxide is on the carpet, cover it and let it stand until it naturally dries.
 Repeat as necessary.

 Removing Feces Stains from Carpet